darrikpuetz/city-explorer/README.md

 # City Explorer

-**Author**: Chris Cummings,Darrik Puetz & Chris "Chedda" Cedar **Version**: 1.0.0 (increment the patch/fix version number if you make more commits past your first submission)
+**Author**: Chris Cummings,Darrik Puetz & Chris "Chedda" Ceder **Version**: 1.0.1 (increment the patch/fix version number if you make more commits past your first submission)

 ## Overview
 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->